 The backlit keys are auto-dimming so that they won’t blind you in the middle of the night or in a dark room.
 This may or may not be a selling point for you, but if you like to play your sims in a dark room (lights out at night with triple monitors going?
 Perfect immersion!) then you’ll come to appreciate backlighting on keyboards like this.

-This keyboard is also Bluetooth enabled.
+This keyboard is also Bluetooth-enabled.
 Not having to deal with a USB dongle to connect the keyboard is a really nice feature to have, not only because it’s one less thing to deal with/lose but it’s one free USB port that you can use from something else and if you’re anything like me who has a million peripherals plugged in at a time, then you’ll know that every USB port is precious.

 The one great feature is that it’s USB rechargeable.
 You won’t have to buy batteries and according to Logitech a single charge can last you 10-days depending on use.
-Only downside with this is that if you forget to charge it and it runs out of battery then you can’t just swap them out and go.
+The only downside with this is that if you forget to charge it and it runs out of battery then you can’t just swap them out and go.
 That’s something I’m willing to deal with though if it means not having to replace batteries.

 Amazon Basics Wireless Keyboard with Touchpad